-Persian Appetizer Platter is a great choice for gatherings and parties.
-This platter can be served as an afternoon snack too, it'll be great with a cup of tea!
+Persian appetizer platter is a great choice for gatherings and parties.
+This platter is ready in 10 minutes and can be served as an afternoon snack too, it'll be great with a cup of tea!

-I call it a Persian appetizer platter but the reality is that you can have this platter for breakfast, lunch, dinner or just a simple afternoon snack.
+This Persian appetizer can be served for breakfast, lunch, dinner or just a simple afternoon snack.
 It's a staple in Iranian households and I personally can never say no to a good "loghmeh" (bite) of cheese and herbs with some crunchy walnuts!

-The bread usually used in Persian appetizer platter is Lavash, Barbari or Sangak.
+The bread usually used in this Persian appetizer is Lavash, Barbari or Sangak.
 These are traditional Iranian breads that are pretty thin and light.
-They're perfect for appetizer or just an afternoon snack.
+You can also use pita bread for this recipe.
+They're perfect for finger foods or just an afternoon snack.
 If I'm having this Persian platter for breakfast or afternoon snack, I would definitely have it served with some delicious sweetened black tea.

-How to eat the Persian appetizer platter: Basically, you grab a small piece of bread (pictured above) and spread some Feta cheese on it.
+Basically, you grab a small piece of bread (pictured above) and spread some Feta cheese or goat cheese on it.
 Then, from there, you can have anything you like on it such as walnuts, herbs, chopped tomatoes or cucumber.
 The best part?
 You can mix and match!
-Here are some mix and match ideas for you:

 If you are familiar with Middle Eastern / Mediterranean flavors, you know that the combination of Feta, watermelon and herbs is something you don't want to miss!